Adventure is around the corner.

 In the DT Swiss star ratchet design, you have all its teeth as a single metal component, making the possibility of mismatched engagement nearly impossible.
 With a single spring and all those star ratchet teeth engaging, instead of six individually sprung pawls, there’s a lot less to go wrong.

 DT Swiss uses two conical springs in its Star Ratchet systems, ensuring the connection between the two ratchets.
-Upon pedalling, the springs become preloaded and engage the two star ratchets to create reliable power transfer by engaging all the ratchet teeth.
+Upon pedaling, the springs become preloaded and engage the two-star ratchets to create reliable power transfer by engaging all the ratchet teeth.
 The Ratchet EXP is more like a hybrid design utilizing one spring and a fused ratchet, which, as you would imagine, leads to a decrease in weight.

 (3)Choice – this is actually something we saw as lacking from many top brands.

 Most brands of hubs will offer hubs in 20 front and 24 rear spoke options – but then nothing else.
 This might be very popular in the hand built road bike market but many lighter racers want more aero and less weight.
 So we decided to also offer a hub set with 16/21 front spokes and 21/21 rear.
 The 21 rear wheels are still very stiff as we use 14 spokes on the drive side for excellent torsional stiffness under power, but then we use a large drive side flange diameter and increase non drive side spacing to keep the lateral stiffness high.

 Because of the loads transmitted through the spokes with disc brakes – we haven’t been able to offer a hub set with less than 24 spokes front or rear with our TUFF hubs.
 However we do offer a design that is easily adapted between different axle configurations.
 You can swap end caps on the front TUFF hubs to allow the use of 15mm thru axles, 12mm thru axles (the standard for new road disc bikes), or quick releases.